c-hydro/s3m-dev/README.rst

   1) Tools --> Plugins --> Settings --> Tick "NetBeans 8.2 Plugin Portal" --> Close

 and then reboot the Apache NetBeans IDE.
+After rebooting, make sure you intall the relevant C/C++ plugin from the available ones.
 Second, users should create a New Project following this path:

   2) File --> New Project --> Categories :: Samples :: C/C++ --> Projects :: Fortran Hello World Application --> Next --> Choose Name --> Close